Are you looking for a Product Liability Lawyer in New York?

 - "New Frontier in Products Liability", New York Law Journal, September 16, 1996, Anthony Gair and Howard S. Hershenhorn

-The Personal Injury Lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have more than 100 years of experience representing victims injured or killed by defective products.
+The Personal Injury Lawyers at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have more than 100 years of experience representing victims injured or killed by defective products in and around New York and New Jersey.
 Please Contact our firm to discuss your case.

 Disclaimer: Please be advised that the results achieved in any given case depend upon the exact facts and circumstances of that case.
 Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf cannot guarantee a specific result in any legal matter.
 Any testimonial or case result listed on this site is based on an actual legal case and represents the results achieved in that particular case, and does not constitute a guarantee, warranty or prediction of the outcome of any other legal matter.